bhavana280699/jobverz/index.md

 3. In the user profile page, the user can fill in their personal details like About, Education, Work Experience
 4. The user can also add social accounts like Github, LinkedIN, Google.

+### Sprint 8: Authentication & functional components
+1. Reasearched for references on how to design the User profile page
+2. Given demo of the work that we have done for the past sprints
+3. Finally, we have done all the refinements regarding to authentication, integration etc..,